<> <> <> <>

 C'mon, let's give it a crack, right here.
 No time like the present.

-Ok, so now we know which type of mediation we are looking at, mindfulness meditation.
+Ok, so now we know which type of meditation we are looking at, mindfulness meditation.
 We know the psychological and physiological benefits, and that there is no religious requirement.

 Before we begin